 Location: Hampshire UK

 from s-parameter end has huge value in designing matching arrangements

 for best noise or IIP3, at the same time keeping an eye on stability.

-Then you can get back to the non-linear simulations / bias / and layout effects.
+Then you can get back to the non-linear simulations / bias / and layout

-having a tool like Microwave Office.
+implies having a tool like Microwave Office.
 This cannot can be taken

 they really?
 So what of the data .s2p files we get?
 Are they churned

-out by a manufacturer who had a SPICE model, and then made
+out by a manufacturer who had a SPICE model, and then made a simulator

-For passive networks it might be OK, but I would be cautious of s-parameters derived
+networks it might be OK, but I would be cautious of s-parameters derived

-in this way for any semiconductor device, coupler,
+in this way for any semiconductor device, coupler, magnetic core device,